๐Ÿ“English Grammar and Usage

 Why This Matters

-Modifiers are the precision tools of English—they're what transform vague statements into vivid, specific communication.
+Modifiers transform vague statements into vivid, specific communication.
 On standardized tests like the SAT, ACT, and AP English exams, modifier errors are among the most frequently tested grammar concepts.
-You'll encounter them in multiple-choice editing questions, and they're prime targets for the kinds of sentence-level errors that cost students points.
-Understanding modifiers means understanding sentence logic, clarity, and the relationship between ideas.
+You'll encounter them in multiple-choice editing questions, and they're prime targets for sentence-level errors that cost students points.

-Here's the key insight: you're not just being tested on whether you can spot a dangling modifier.
+The real skill here goes beyond spotting a dangling modifier.
 You're being tested on whether you understand how sentences communicate meaning through structure.
-Every modifier must have a clear, logical connection to what it modifies—and that connection depends on placement, form, and context.
-Don't just memorize the error types; know why each modifier rule exists and how breaking it creates confusion.
+Every modifier must have a clear, logical connection to what it modifies, and that connection depends on placement, form, and context.
+Don't just memorize the error types; understand why each rule exists and how breaking it creates confusion.

 Types of Single-Word Modifiers

 Single-word modifiers are the building blocks of descriptive language.
-They attach directly to the words they describe, and their form changes based on their grammatical function.
+Their form changes based on their grammatical function.

 Adjectives

-• Describe nouns and pronouns—they answer questions like which one, what kind, how many and provide essential detail about qualities or characteristics
+• Describe nouns and pronouns, answering questions like which one, what kind, how many

 • Appear in two positions: attributive (before the noun: "the tall building") or predicative (after a linking verb: "the building is tall")

-• Form comparatives and superlatives to show degree—understanding when to use "-er/-est" versus "more/most" is a common test point
+• Form comparatives and superlatives to show degree.
+Knowing when to use "-er/-est" versus "more/most" is a common test point (more on this in the Comparison Structures section)

 Adverbs

-• Modify verbs, adjectives, or other adverbs—they answer how, when, where, why, or to what extent an action occurs
+• Modify verbs, adjectives, or other adverbs, answering how, when, where, why, or to what extent

-• Often end in "-ly" when derived from adjectives (quick → quickly), though many common adverbs don't (fast, well, very, too)
+• Often end in "-ly" when derived from adjectives (quick โ†’ quickly), though many common adverbs don't follow this pattern: fast, well, very, too, soon

-Compare: Adjectives vs. Adverbs—both add detail, but adjectives modify nouns while adverbs modify everything else.
+Compare: Adjectives vs. Adverbs: both add detail, but adjectives modify nouns while adverbs modify verbs, adjectives, and other adverbs.
 Test tip: if you see "good" vs. "well" or "bad" vs. "badly," you're being tested on this distinction.
+"Good" and "bad" are adjectives (used after linking verbs like is, seems, feels), while "well" and "badly" are adverbs (used to describe how an action is performed).

 Phrase-Level Modifiers

 Phrases work as modifier units, adding layers of detail to sentences.
-The key is recognizing what type of word the phrase modifies—this determines whether it functions as an adjective or adverb.
+The key is recognizing what the phrase modifies, which determines whether it functions as an adjective or adverb.

 Prepositional Phrases

-• Consist of a preposition + noun/pronoun—phrases like "in the park," "after dinner," or "with great care" provide context about location, time, manner, or direction
+• Consist of a preposition + a noun or pronoun.
+Phrases like "in the park," "after dinner," or "with great care" provide context about location, time, manner, or direction

-• Function as adjectives or adverbs depending on what they modify—"the book on the table" (adjective) vs. "she ran into the room" (adverb)
+• Function as adjectives or adverbs depending on what they modify: "the book on the table" (adjective, modifying "book") vs. "she ran into the room" (adverb, modifying "ran")

-• Placement matters for clarity—moving a prepositional phrase can change meaning entirely, making these common in editing questions
+• Placement matters for clarity.
+Moving a prepositional phrase can change meaning entirely, which is why these show up often in editing questions

 Infinitive Phrases

-• Often express purpose or intention—when modifying a verb, they typically answer why ("She studied to pass the exam")
+• Often express purpose or intention when modifying a verb, answering why: "She studied to pass the exam"

-• Versatile but must connect logically to the sentence's subject—a misplaced infinitive phrase creates the same confusion as other modifier errors
+• Must connect logically to the sentence's subject.
+A misplaced infinitive phrase creates the same confusion as other modifier errors

 Participles and Participial Phrases

-Compare: Prepositional phrases vs. Participial phrases—both can function as adjectives, but participial phrases derive from verbs and often open sentences.
-If an FRQ asks you to identify modifier types, knowing this distinction demonstrates grammatical sophistication.
+Compare: Prepositional phrases vs. Participial phrases: both can function as adjectives, but participial phrases derive from verbs and often open sentences.
+Knowing this distinction helps you identify modifier types precisely on free-response questions.

 Clause-Level Modifiers

 Relative clauses are dependent clauses that modify nouns.
-The distinction between restrictive and non-restrictive clauses affects both meaning and punctuation—a favorite testing ground.
+The distinction between restrictive and non-restrictive clauses affects both meaning and punctuation, making this a favorite testing ground.

 Relative Clauses

-• Begin with relative pronouns (who, whom, whose, which, that) and provide additional information about a noun in the main clause
+These clauses begin with relative pronouns (who, whom, whose, which, that) and provide additional information about a noun in the main clause.

-• "That" vs. "which" distinction: "that" introduces restrictive clauses; "which" typically introduces non-restrictive clauses set off by commas
+The "that" vs. "which" distinction follows directly from this: "that" introduces restrictive clauses, while "which" typically introduces non-restrictive clauses set off by commas.

 Comparison Structures

-Comparatives and superlatives allow us to express relationships between items.
-The rules governing their formation depend on the length and origin of the adjective or adverb.
+Comparatives and superlatives express relationships between items.
+The rules governing their formation depend on the length of the adjective or adverb.

 Comparative and Superlative Forms